-Incidents of significant inappropriate behaviour are recorded and dated on CPOMs.
-These records serve not only as an accurate record of what has happened, but also help provide a longer-term picture, enabling any possible patterns to be seen.
+Incidents of significant inappropriate behaviour are recorded and dated on either the General Incident Report forms in the School Incident File held by the Head Teacher or on an Individual Pupil Behaviour Log/Report.
+These serve not only as an accurate record of what has happened, but also help provide a longer- term picture, enabling any possible patterns to be seen.
+A copy of any behaviour-related report may be filed within the Class Files or Individual Pupil Records for future reference, if deemed necessary.